Azure/awesome-azd/website/docs/intro.md

 The [custom issues](https://github.com/Azure/awesome-azd/issues/new/choose) page shows the different ways in which _anyone_ can contribute to make this project successful for _everyone_.

 ### Submit a Template Idea
-There are ample ways to combine languages with Azure services and tools to create applications, so if you cannot find a template with architecture that works for you-- you can submit a request for that template.
+There are many ways to combine languages with Azure services and tools to create applications, so if you cannot find a template with architecture that works for you-- you can submit a request for that template.

-Keep in mind, a template can be used far beyond it's original purpose.
-For example, a [ToDo Application in C# with Azure SQL and App Service](https://github.com/Azure-Samples/todo-csharp-sql) can be modified and used to create a grocery list application.
+Keep in mind, a template are made to be adaptable.
+You can use a template's architecture and swap out the source code.
+For example, if you want to create a grocery list making applciation using Azure SQL and Azure App service, you can use the [ToDo Application in C# with Azure SQL and App Service](https://github.com/Azure-Samples/todo-csharp-sql) template and swap out the source code.

 ### Contribute a Template
 Our template gallery will be at its best when our community is involved in creating and contributing new templates.